-Transform classic baking soda science into something fit for a Valentine’s Day STEM activity with these super-fun fizzing hearts reactions!
+Transform classic baking soda science into something fit for Valentines STEM activities with these super-fun fizzing hearts reactions!

 My preschooler is a huge fan of vinegar and baking soda reactions.